bryanwweber/orbital-mechanics-notes/orbital-maneuvers/plane-change-example.md

 The total $\Delta v$ requirement for a Hohmann transfer from LEO to GEO, including a plane change. $\Delta i$ is the fraction of the plane change occuring at LEO.
 :::

-In {numref}`fig:plane-change-optimize-delta-v`, $\Delta i$ = 28.6° shows Case 1 (plane change at LEO) and $\Delta i$ = 0° shows Case 2 (plane change at GEO).
+In @fig:plane-change-optimize-delta-v, $\Delta i$ = 28.6° shows Case 1 (plane change at LEO) and $\Delta i$ = 0° shows Case 2 (plane change at GEO).
 We can see that there appears to be a minimum in the $\Delta v$ around $\Delta i$ = 2.5°.
 This means that about 2.5° of plane change should happen when transferring into the Hohmann trajectory, and the remainder should happen at altitude.

 We can determine the value of this optimium by taking the derivative with respect to $\Delta i$ and setting it equal to zero: